Curity how to customize OAuth using scripting

 Claims Transformation Procedures

 When tokens are issued, you can use a transformation procedure to set claim values dynamically.
 The claims from authentication tutorial provides a worked example of how to issue claims using values produced by authentication actions.
-This technique could enable an Azure Active Directory role to be issued to tokens.
+This technique could enable a Microsoft Entra ID role to be issued to tokens.

 javascript